 Local Offer within Devon

-St Helen's is committed to ensuring all children have the best possible start to life, some children may need additional support through their education.
+St Helen's Church of England School is committed to ensuring all children have the best possible start to life, some children may need additional support through their education.
 To support schools and parents in Devon County Council provide a ‘Local Offer’ which can be found via the link below.
 The Local Offer website provides information and access to a range of services for children and young people between the ages of 0-25 years.